Culture for Development Indicators

 Financed by the Spanish Agency of International Cooperation for Development (AECID), the project runs from 2009 to 2013 and combines research, implementation test phases in up to 12 countries from all regions and expert meetings in order to ensure the pertinence and credibility of the first culture for development indicators.

-Final Results, Global CDIS Database, Analytical Briefs, Technical Reports, Methodology Manual, Implementation Toolkit and other tools will be published on our new CDIS website shortly.
+Final Results, Global CDIS Database, Analytical Briefs, Technical Reports, Methodology Manual, Implementation Toolkit are now available on our new website: www.unesco.org/creativity/cdis